 Wowza Load BalancerWowza Load Balancer is a free AddOn that can be run on any Wowza Streaming Engine server.
 It consists of two parts.
-A Listener runs on a Wowza Streaming Engine server that's designated as the Load Balancer, which receives the initial player requests and automatic status updates from the other servers in the cluster.
+A Listener runs on a Wowza Streaming Engine server that's designated as the Load Balancer (origin), which receives the initial player requests and automatic status updates from the other servers in the cluster.
 A Sender runs on each of the servers in the cluster and sends current load information to the Listener.

 Wowza Load Balancer won't work with encoders that can't handle the redirect, so if balancing encoder connections is needed, a different solution may have to be used.

 Because Wowza Load Balancer is built on top of Wowza Streaming Engine, you can extend it by using custom Java classes to allow for very fine control over how the connections are balanced.

 Round-robin DNS and geo-based DNS load balancersDomain Name System (DNS) servers that support round-robin DNS or geo-based DNS can be used in some cases to load balance Wowza Streaming Engine servers.
 They usually work adequately for persistent connections, but sometimes cause problems for non-persistent connections.
 This is because a non-persistent connection performs a new DNS lookup for every request and may receive an address for a different server when it reconnects.
 DNS-based load balancing only provides rough balancing to the server cluster because there isn't any way for the DNS server to know the current load on the clustered servers.
 Also, the built-in caching mechanism associated with DNS can cause some servers to receive more connections than others.
 If a failure occurs, it may not be detected until the cached DNS request expires.